 Prepare for N.C.
 Licensure and Improve School and Student Outcomes

-Earn your degree in 12 months
+Earn your degree in as little as 12 months

 Advance in a growing industry